 What Gas is Used to Pump Beer?

 2 types of gas are used to fire up the beer pump.
 It's c02 and compressed air.
+Like I mentioned earlier I've heard of Nitrogen, but haven't used it personally.

 I’ll use c02 70 percent of the time because the properties I’m working on usually house bulk C02 on property.
+Here's a post for the right C02 cylinder sizes if you are using cylinders.

 How to Clean a Pump?